Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-The interlayer coupling is expected to play a significant role in our corrugated BLG because the lattice deformation will modulate the interlayer hybridization, same as in twisted BLG\cite{cao_nature18a,cao_nature18b}.
-Figures~5d,e show that the skew interlayer hopping not only hybridizes and mixes the pseudo-magnetic states but also distort the band dispersions.
-The energetic contour of these pseudo-magnetic states is therefore warped, and several band crossings are also induced to form tilted mini-Dirac cones that host large Berry curvature dipoles (see Figs.~5d-f).
+The interlayer coupling is expected to play a crucial role in our corrugated BLG because the lattice deformation will significantly modulate the interlayer skew hopping and hybridization.
+When a uniaxial strain (lattice deformation) is applied to bilayer graphene via our corrugation structure, it breaks the hexagonal lattice symmetry and changes the interlayer hopping by making them direction dependent, because the relative position and distance between the hopping sites have all changed and become different along different directions.
+It is apparent that such direction-dependent hopping will lead to an anisotropic transport and hence distort the electron dispersion\cite{mucha_prb11}.
+Figures~4d \& e show that the skew interlayer hopping not only hybridizes and mixes the pseudo-magnetic states but also distort the band dispersions.
+The energetic contour of these pseudo-magnetic states is therefore warped, and several band crossings are also induced to form tilted mini-Dirac cones that host large Berry curvature dipoles (see Figs.~4d-f).
 The warped valley-orbit coupled band dispersion and the Berry curvature dipoles hosted by the titled mini-Dirac cones, respectively, result in the pseudo-PHE and nonlinear AHE that coexist in our corrugated BLG system.
-For comparison, we also perform theoretical calculations in a corrugated MLG with the same geometry (Extended Data Fig.~8), and as expected no pseudo-PHE and nonlinear AHE exhibit in this MLG corrugation, same as the experimental results.
+For comparison, we also perform theoretical calculations in a corrugated MLG with the same geometry, and as expected no pseudo-PHE and nonlinear AHE exhibit in this MLG corrugation, same as the experimental results (see Methods).